Tausifcodes/Tender_Management_System/README.md

 Getting confirmation results.
 Vendors can save a lot of time.
 This application makes the evaluation process to complete within the assigned date.
 Different vendors with provides different Bids among which some selected bids can be approved

+for the entire project/source code contact : tausifsayyadtms@gmail.com